JuliaImages/Images.jl/doc/core.md

 - `timedim`: the array dimension used for time (i.e., sequence), or 0 for single images
 - `limits`: (minvalue,maxvalue) for this type of image (e.g., (0,255) for Uint8
-images, even if pixels do not reach these values)
+images, even if pixels do not reach these values).
+Particularly useful for scientific imaging when using cameras of bit depth higher than 8 (but not necessarily as high as 16).
+- `scalei`: a property that controls default contrast scaling upon display.
+This should be a [`ScaleInfo`](https://github.com/timholy/Images.jl/blob/master/doc/function_reference.md#intensity-scaling) value, to be used for setting the contrast upon display.
+In the absence of this property, the `limits` property will be used, if available, to choose contrast limits.
 - `pixelspacing`: the spacing between adjacent pixels along spatial dimensions
 - `spacedirections`: more detailed information about the orientation of array axes relative to an external coordinate system (see the [function reference](function_reference.md)).